DrManganese/TOPAddons/README.md

 - Breeding progress (no values) and queen display for all beehouses
 - Special information displays for Moistener and Multiblock Farms
 - Show fruit ripeness on leaves and whether they are pollinated (only when wearing spectacles or apiarist's hat)
-- Apiarist's Hat with Probe
-- Spectacles with Probe

-### Forge

-- Tank display (a.t.m. just for blocks with the FluidHandler Capability)

 ### Tinkers' Construct ([album](http://imgur.com/a/F7LbA))